Medaware-org/anterogradia/README.md

    imported by default.

 6) A function that is not a part of the standard library must be prefixed with the prefix of the library that it belongs to.
-In the above example, the functions `set` and `get` belong to the `Memory` library with the `mem` prefix and must therefore be prefixed accordingly.
+In the above example, the function `endl` belongs to the `ASCII` library imported with the `ascii` prefix and must therefore be prefixed accordingly.
 Also, the prefix-free namespace is reserved exclusively for the standard library.

 7) There are two types of functions: **Variadic** and **Discrete**.
 The former take an arbitrary number of unnamed parameters, discrete functions have a fixed number of arguments that must explicitly be assigned by name.
 Therefore, however, the ordering of the arguments does not matter.
-   Discrete functions use parentheses `( .. )` and variadic functions use curly brackets `{ .. }` for their bodies (see difference between `sequence` and `if` in the example above).
+   Discrete functions use parentheses `( .. )` and variadic functions use curly brackets `{ .. }` for their bodies (see difference between `sequence` and `repeat` in the example above).

+8) Difficult and unpleasant function syntax is sometimes abstracted away with **Syntax bindings** (more on them below).
+   It is very tempting to think of these constructs as the flow control constructs we know from many modern programming languages, yet we shall not forget about point number **1**, namely that, say, an if expression is not a valid AST element in ANTG.
+All syntax _bindings_ are called that for a reason: They are just _bindings_, that is, fancy syntax, for function calls.
+It may well be worth it to take a look at a completely pure piece of ANTG source without syntax bindings to get a better understanding of the concept.
+You might want to take a look at the `astd` function for that.

 ## Importing Libraries